irmen/cx16shell/README.md

 ## Todo

-- add a (external) command to switch color scheme
+- add a (external) command to switch color scheme (including border color, visible in mode 9 for example)
 - add a (external) display command to view images (make it part of the imageviewer project)
 - typing a filename with a known image suffix should launch the display program automatically
 - do the same for sound files including zsm / zcm